 The chief priest removed a white cock from his woven shoulder bag then paused to glance behind at Terngu and his mother, “You must not shed a tear,” he warned.

 He carried the live cock to the banks of the river, flung it into the water, then began to chant the names of different snakes in his native dialect, “Deli!
 Gungum!”

 As he recited, the baby on the floor continued to cry hysterically.

-The snake crawled into the river, towards the white cock, caught it and disappeared in the water.
+He resumed his chant, and they observed as the snake crawled into the river towards the white cock.
+It caught the cock and disappeared with it under the water.

-“She was a child of the river,” the chief priest commented, “a snake, who did not belong amongst men.
-Do not weep for her” he warned them.
+“She was a child of the river,” the chief priest remarked, “a snake who did not belong amongst men.
+Do not weep for her,” he warned them.
 “Go back home, and wait on the gods to bless you with a child.
-Go!.”
+Go!”

 Terngu and his mother hastily turned around and staggered away.

 They could hear the voice of the chief priest chanting and singing behind them as they made their way into the forest.

 His voice got faint with every step they took until they could no longer hear him.